turingschool/front-end-curriculum/projects/capstone.md

 * React Native (can be done as an extension, not as your entire application)
 * Service Workers & Background Sync/Push Notifications

 ## Brainstorming

-### Part 1: Solo (15 minutes)
+### Part 1: Solo (10 minutes)

-On the whiteboard or with pen and paper, summarize the data that is returned from your BYOB endpoints.
+With pen and paper, summarize the data that is returned from your BYOB endpoints.
 While you don't **have** to use your BYOB project as a base, we have found it greatly helps students to have that foundation.
 You are welcome to create another backend API if there is an application you strongly want to build, but remember that will require setting up new schemas and seeds.

 **Example**